freerange/site/soups/weeknotes/week-298-links.snip.markdown

 ### [CDN acceptance testing for GOV.UK](https://gdstechnology.blog.gov.uk/2014/10/01/cdn-acceptance-testing/)

-This detailed is an excellent detailed write-up of how GDS wrote a set of automated tests around their CDN with a view to replacing it.
+This is an excellent detailed write-up of how GDS wrote a set of automated tests around their CDN with a view to replacing it.
 I particularly like the fact that in doing so they have accurately characterised the behaviour of the existing CDN and even uncovered some bugs. {by james-mead}

 ### [Display #Anchors Chrome extension](https://chrome.google.com/webstore/detail/display-anchors/poahndpaaanbpbeafbkploiobpiiieko/related)